United States flag

 Statue

-This is the Goddess of Liberty, also called the "Old Lady."
+On top of the Texas state capitol building dome is the Goddess of Liberty, also known as the Old Lady.
 She is a replica.
 The original was cast in white bronze, weighs almost 3,000 pounds, and is 15 feet, 7 1/2 inches tall.
 She has been restored and is on display in the Texas Memorial Museum.
 This newer Old Lady, made of aluminum and holding a gilded star, replaced the original in 1986.

 More on Texas: